He was dressed all in fur, from his head to his foot,

 Taken from A Visit from St Nicholas , also known as ‘Twas the Night before Christmas, by Clement Clarke Moore.

 With Christmas just around the corner, I thought it was time for another origami Santa Claus.
 I have written about an origami Santa model before: Paul Hanson taught how to fold his version at the British Origami Society London Mini-Meeting in November.
-This one by David Brill is one of my favourite Santa Claus models because it has a more traditional appearance than most.
+This one by David Brill is one of my favourite Christmas models to make because the Santa Claus has a more traditional appearance.
 Everybody has their own mental picture of what Santa should look like, and this is the closest I have found that fits my own idea.
 The beard is an interesting bushy shape, and there is the hint of a cape as part of the coat, which also has a white hem at the bottom.
 It won’t be the last Santa Claus design to feature on this blog though.

 Folding Santa Claus